Get started with Mobile Services

-In the Create a mobile service page, type a subdomain name for the new mobile service in the URL textbox and wait for name verification.
+In the Create a mobile service page, select Create a free 20 MB SQL Database, then type a subdomain name for the new mobile service in the URL textbox and wait for name verification.
 Once name verification completes, click the right arrow button to go to the next page.

 This displays the Specify database settings page.